Eggy115/Go/README.md

 ## License

 All scripts in this repository are licensed under the GNU General Public License v3.0.
-For more information, see the `LICENSE` file.
+For more information, see the [LICENSE](./LICENSE) file.

 ## Contributing

 Contributions are welcome!
 To contribute, please fork the repository and submit a pull request.
 Make sure to adhere to the Go code style guidelines and include unit tests for any new functionality.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for more information.